 Moving in with people you don’t know can be scary, but Silvernest vets them out and assists in resolving roommate issues that may come up.
 For those who are short of cash, as many single older women are, there are options to reduce the rent in exchange for doing work around the home.
 Think of Silvernest as a dating service for roommates.

 What could go wrong?

-House sharing with women our own age makes plenty of sense
+Why sharing a home with other older women makes plenty of sense

 In Okinawa Japan, a large percentage of women live to be over 100-years old.
 A factor in their longevity is that they hang out in groups with other women their age.
 Even in their 90s and beyond they support each other through life’s challenges which is an important factor for quality aging and a win-win situation for all involved.

 I bet that’s why the TV show Grace and Frankie is so popular.
-Even though Grace and Frankie have little in common, they’ve formed a bond that keeps them going.
+Even though Grace and Frankie have little in common, they have a bond that keeps them going.
 And, of course, there were those Golden Girls.